 Furthermore, cherrypicking is difficult in Git.
 When an admin or developer does successfully get changes into a branch, there are often many other changes that show up in the diff (environments are often wildly out of sync).
 This leads to false positives and a long list of potential conflicts and a very difficult pull request to merge.
 An admin or developer has little ability to know what is okay to deploy and what isn’t.

-(Note: these same conditions can occur if you’re using Salesforce DX instead of Ant scripts).
+(Note: these same conditions can occur if you’re using Salesforce DX instead of Ant scripts ).

-At Blue Canvas, we solved the first two issues by tightly coupling orgs to branches in Git.
+Initial attempts to address these gaps At Blue Canvas, we solved the first two issues by tightly coupling orgs to branches in Git.
 We automatically commit changes to Git branches so that all metadata (including declarative) lives in the repo in real time.
 Now we had no more gaps in metadata, especially for declarative changes.
 We created a simple, Lightning Design System based GUI for creating pull requests and cherry picking files that allowed admins and BAs to avoid having to get too bogged down in branching strategies and worked with the traditional sandbox-based development strategy that most teams used.

 But, we ran into a new problem: establishing a clear baseline for when to detect the merge conflict.